 3. Position Headings Close to Content

-The positioning of your headings is very important.
+The positioning of a heading is very important.
 Readers will associate headings in close proximity to content to be related to that information.
 Some publications such as newspapers will often go as far as dividing separate pieces of information with borders and other graphical elements.
 Typically, having the content that follows a heading closer than the content preceeding it will make it easier for a viewer to parse information, although there are certainly exceptions (for instance, large white spaces between a heading and content may define it as a more important element).

 4. Divide From Unrelated Content